cardano-foundation/CIPs/CIP-1694/README.md

 This would be marked on-chain by the endorsement of at least one constitutional committee member.
 The downside of this idea is that it gives more power to the constitutional committee.

+##### Different deposit amounts for different governance actions

+Multiple workshops for this CIP have proposed to introduce a different deposit amount for each type of governance action.
+It was not clear whether a majority was in favor of this idea, but this may be considered if it becomes clear that it is necessary.

+##### Minimum active voting stake

+As a further guarantee to ensure governance actions cannot be proposed right before a hard fork, be voted on by one DRep with a large amount of stake and be enacted immediately, there could be an additional requirement that a certain fixed absolute amount of stake needs to cast a 'Yes' vote on the action to be enacted.

+This does not seem necessary in the current design, since the stake of all registered DReps behaves like a 'No' vote until they have actually cast a vote.
+This means that for this scenario to occur, the malicious actor needs at least to be in control of the fraction of DRep stake corresponding to the relevant threshold, at which point this might as well be considered a legitimate action.

 ##### Include hash of (future) genesis configuration within hard-fork proposal

 Some hard-forks require new genesis configurations.